JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-dependencies.md

 import DateTools.*
 ```

+> See the sample project that [uses the cinterop tool and the libcurl library](https://github.com/Kotlin/kotlin-hands-on-intro-kotlin-native).
+>
+{style="tip"}

 #### Add a framework

 1. Download the framework source code and place it somewhere that you can reference it from your project.